Subword complexes via triangulations of root polytopes: Pipe dream complexes as triangulations of root polytopes

 \section{Pipe dream complexes as triangulations of root polytopes}

 In this section we give geometric realizations of pipe dream complexes of permutations $\pi=1\pi'$, where $\pi'$ is dominant, in terms of triangulations of root polytopes.
-Indeed, we construct a geometric realization of the subword complex which is the core of $PD(1\pi')$.
+Indeed, we construct a geometric realization of the subword complex that is the core of $PD(1\pi')$.
 To this end we start by defining a tree $T(\pi)$ for each permutation $\pi=1\pi'$, $\pi'$ dominant.

 Let $\pi=1\pi'$, where $\pi'$ is dominant.
-Denote by $\S(\pi)$ the subword complex which is the core$(\pi)$ coned over the vertex of $PD(\pi)$ corresponding to the entry $(1,1)$.
-Denote the region which is the union of $(1,1)$ and cr$(\pi)$ by $R(\pi)$.
-In order to determine the tree $T(\pi)$, we will label the south east boundary with numbers and we will place some dots in $R(\pi)$, see Figure \ref{fig:cvs}.
+Denote by $\S(\pi)$ the subword complex that is the core$(\pi)$ coned over the vertex of $PD(\pi)$ corresponding to the entry $(1,1)$.
+Denote the region that is the union of $(1,1)$ and cr$(\pi)$ by $R(\pi)$.
+In order to determine the tree $T(\pi)$, we will label the southeast boundary with some numbers and we will place dots in some entries of $R(\pi)$, see Figure \ref{fig:cvs}.
 The boundary of the core region starting from the southwest (SW) corner of it to the northeast (NE) corner can be described as a series of east (E) and north (N) steps.
-Let $A$ be the set consisting of all the $N$ steps together with some $E$ steps.
-The step $E\in A$ if the bottom reduced pipe dream is bounded by $E$ but not by the $N$ step directly preceding $E$.
-As we traverse this lower boundary from the SW corner we write the numbers $1,\ldots, m$ in increasing fashion below the $E$ steps and to the right of the $N$ steps that belong to $A$.
-For the $E$ steps that we did not assign a number, we consider their number to be the number assigned to the $N$ step directly preceding them.
+Let $A$ be the set consisting of all the N steps together with some E steps.
+The step $\text{E}\in A$ if the bottom reduced pipe dream is bounded by E but not by the N step directly preceding E. As we traverse this lower boundary from the SW corner we write the numbers $1,\ldots, m$ in increasing fashion below the E steps and to the right of the N steps that belong to $A$.
+For the E steps that we did not assign a number, we consider their number to be the number assigned to the N step directly preceding them.

+We now describe how to place the dots in $R(\pi)$.
 Consider the bottom reduced pipe dream drawn inside $R(\pi)$ and with elbows replaced by dots.
 Drop these dots south.
 Define $T(\pi)$ to be the tree on $m$ vertices such that there is an edge between vertices $i<j$ if there is a dot in the entry in the column of the E step labeled $i$ and in the row of the N step labeled $j$.
 Let $t(\pi)$ be the number of edges of $T(\pi)$.